 There are many potentially vulnerable groups working in the tourism industry whose human rights require special protection (e.g., women, migrant workers or indigenous peoples).
 For example, the percentage of female workers in tourism is 54% (on average almost twice as high as in other sectors).
 Including the informal sector in countries of the global south, up to 75% of the workers are female – with a rising trend.
 In this respect, improved working conditions and living wages for women in particular must be prioritized as part of tourism companies’ human rights due diligence.

-The training will be available to the industry free of charge on atingi.org, the digital learning platform of the Federal Ministry for Economic Cooperation and Development (BMZ), and will thus enable local partners of travel companies to gain an introduction to the topic of human rights due diligence.
+The training is available to the industry free of charge on atingi.org, the digital learning platform of the Federal Ministry for Economic Cooperation and Development (BMZ), and will enable local partners of travel companies to gain an introduction to the topic of human rights due diligence.

-This joint project is being implemented under the umbrella of the Sector Dialogue on Tourism for Sustainable Development.
-Half of the initiative is financed by the project partners’ own funds and the other half by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Companies interested in actively participating are cordially invited to do so.
-For further information, please contact Futouris
+This joint project was being implemented under the umbrella of the Sector Dialogue on Tourism for Sustainable Development.
+Half of the initiative was financed by the project partners’ own funds and the other half by the German Federal Ministry for Economic Cooperation and Development (BMZ).

 Together with our members, we at Futouris develop innovative projects and implement them in practice.
 Our projects are as diverse as our members.
 Our common goal: to preserve travel destinations and make the industry fit for the future.